-Za’atar is a spice blend used in much of Jordan’s most delicate dishes.
+Za’atar is a spice blend used in many of Jordan’s most delicate dishes.
 In addition to hyssop, which is also known as za’atar, this mixture includes sumac, sesame, and some salt.
-However, there are many variations, some also include oregano and coriander.
+However, there are many variations; some also include oregano and coriander.
 It is excellent for adding to olive oil and bread.

-We liked Za’atar so much that we brought a kilo in our suitcase to cook at home.
+We like Za’atar so much that we brought a kilo in our suitcase to cook at home.

 #30 When you’re in Jordan, enjoy eating local food, it’s much cheaper, and as we’ve just explained, it’s delicious.
 Moreover, much of it is also fast and street food, making it an excellent choice for tourists and those in a hurry.

-So, some of the dishes not to be missed in Jordan are:
+So, some of the Jordanian dishes not to be missed include: